Chilli and Sweet Pepper Review

 Varieties we grew

-Favourite Chilli of the year goes to the Jalapenos.
-Most picked for dinners and made into amazing pickles that keep this going into Winter.
-We will always grow this as its Liams Favourite of All!
+A familiar favourite is the Jalapeno.
+Most used in our kitchen and made into amazing pickles that keep this flavour going long into Winter, we will always grow this as its Liams Favourite of All!

-Hottest is the Carolina Reaper, by far too hot to eat really but we all know an idiot!
-We were however able to use sparingly in sauces and as an infused ingredient.
+Hottest chilli weve grown was the Carolina Reaper, by far too hot to eat really but we all know an idiot!
+We were however able to use it sparingly in sauces and as an infused ingredient.
 Did you realise chilli spirits are a thing?
-We put Reaper in our last batch of home brew Gin and it gave it a bang!
+Liam put a single Reaper a bottle of homebtew vodka in his last batch of home brewing and it turned pure white which looked and tasted pure evil!
+Really novelty and super ornamental, also able to grow well in a container but we won’t be growing this every year in our precious growing space.

-Most prolific is the Peruvian Lemon Drop which was of the first to ripen and the last standing in the garden!
-It really does taste lemony and packs real heat.
-We made these into Chilli Ristras which are dried and hanging up in the kitchen.
+Most prolific was the Peruvian Lemon Drop which was one of the first to ripen and the last standing in the garden!
+It really does taste very lemony and is what I call a lip stinger as the heat is felt immediately!
+We made these into Chilli Ristras as the fruits dry really well.
+A very ornamental and easy to dry chilli that we would definitely grow again but probably won’t need to with the amount of fruits harvested!

 Sweet peppers